roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a dedicated Kubernetes cluster.md

 Default value: `none`. |
 |proxy\_mode|String|No|ipvs|The kube-proxy mode.

--   `iptables` is a kube-proxy mode.
+-   `iptables`: iptables is a kube-proxy mode.
 It uses iptables rules to conduct Service discovery and load balancing.
 The performance of this mode is limited by the size of the cluster.
 This mode is suitable for clusters that run a small number of Services.
 -   `IPVS` is a high-performance kube-proxy mode.
 It uses Linux IP Virtual Server \(IPVS\) to conduct Service discovery and load balancing.
 This mode is suitable for clusters that run a large number of Services.
 We recommend that you use this mode in scenarios where high-performance load balancing is required.

 Default value: `ipvs`. |